iterative/dvc.org/content/docs/user-guide/experiment-management/index.md

 - Use `dvc exp apply` to roll back to the best one.
 - Make the selected experiment persistent by committing its results to Git.
 This cleans the slate so you can repeat the process.

-> Note that these features won't work if you don't use Git to version your code.

 ## Checkpoints in source code